 The most present winds are the ‘Jugo’ and the ‘Mistral’, but the ‘Bora’ winds bring more powerful wind during the off-season period and sometimes even thunderstorms during July and August.
 Care should also be taken when navigating the islands, as underwater rock formations and unexpected rock beds can arise when sailing from island to island.

 Dugi Otok, Mali Losinj, Pag and Vir are some of the most popular Kornati islands to sail around, but in amongst these lie hundreds of others.
-Sailing from Split is generally the best base to explore the Kornati.
+Charter a yacht from Split is generally the best base to explore the Kornati.

 The Tuscan Islands